 School uniforms

-East Sussex County Council cannot provide help with the cost of school uniform.
+Can East Sussex County Council help pay for a school uniform?

 Hastings